xpack-dev-tools/riscv-none-elf-gcc-xpack/website/blog/2024-07-24-riscv-none-elf-gcc-v14-1-0-1-released.md

 ## Prerequisites

-- GNU/Linux Intel 64-bit: any system with **GLIBC 2.27** or higher
+- GNU/Linux x64: any system with **GLIBC 2.27** or higher
-  (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
+  (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 or later, Fedora 29 or later, etc)
-- GNU/Linux Arm 32/64-bit: any system with **GLIBC 2.27** or higher
+- GNU/Linux Arm 64/32-bit: any system with **GLIBC 2.27** or higher
-  (like Raspberry Pi OS, Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
+  (like Raspberry Pi OS, Ubuntu 18 or later, Debian 10 or later, RedHat 8 or later, Fedora 29 or later, etc)
-- Intel Windows 64-bit: Windows 7 with the Universal C Runtime ([UCRT](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c)),
+- Windows x64: Windows 7 with the Universal C Runtime ([UCRT](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c)),
   Windows 8, Windows 10
-- Intel macOS 64-bit: 10.13 or later
+- macOS x64: 10.13 or later
-- Apple Silicon macOS 64-bit: 11.6 or later
+- macOS arm64: 11.6 or later

 ## Install